Model Predictive Robustness of Signal Temporal Logic Predicates: Gaussian Process Regression

-To avoid false negatives and false positives, i.e., to ensure the soundness of the prediction (cf. Prop.~\ref{prop:soundness}), we rectify the mean value using the characteristic function (cf. Def.~\ref{def:char_func}) to obtain the estimated \RobName robustness $\tilde{\rho}^{\MP}$ as:

-where the value of the predicted robustness with incorrect signs is set to $0$.
-With the deviation $\sigma(\mathbf{z}^*)$, one can also obtain the confidence intervals on the computation.
-Since $\mathtt{K}$ only needs to be inverted once for a given dataset, the complexities of evaluating the mean and variance in (\ref{eq:mean_cov}) are both $\mathcal{O}(n_d^2)$ \cite[Alg.~2.1]{williams2006gaussian}.
-For applications with large amounts of data points, a sparse approximation of the GP regression \cite{quinonero2005unifying} can be used to reduce the runtime complexity.
+With the deviation $\sigma({z}^*)$ in (\ref{eq:mean_cov}), one can obtain the confidence intervals of the robustness computation.
+Since $\mathtt{K}$ only needs to be inverted once for a given dataset, the complexities of evaluating the mean and variance in (\ref{eq:mean_cov}) are both $\mathcal{O}(n_p^2)$ \cite[Alg.~2.1]{williams2006gaussian}.
+For applications with large amounts of data points, a sparse approximation of the GP regression \cite{quinonero2005unifying} can be used to reduce the computational complexity.